-The $\text{B}(\text{T})$ diagrams for sample $GS1$ are shown in Fig. \ref{fig_BxTdiagram}.
-They revealed that the $4p$ feature was contained within the boundaries of the region imposed by the $2p$ transition, suggesting the manifestation of the former as a consequence of the latter.
-Indeed, both $2p$ and $4p$ measurements revealed two transitions occurring in close proximity, which can be linked to the existence of two phases in the SC electrodes, with similar $\text{T}_\text{c}$'s (see the suppl. material).
-The persistance of such signature in $4p$ measurements suggests that the suppression of the $4p$ transition by magnetic fields is not governed mainly by the destruction of the low resistance channel induced in graphite, but rather due to the suppression of superconductivity at the current electrodes \cite{Han2014}.

-In particular, we did not observe any changes in the $B$ vs. $T$ diagram for the $4p$ transition when rotating the magnetic field relative to the sample's c-axis (see the suppl. material).
-Such result reinforces the hypothesis of superconducting electrodes as the objects governing the phenomenon at hand.
-It also suggests that the magnetic flux through the regions of HOPG responsible for the $4p$ transition does not depend on the magnetic field orientation.
-In a highly anisotropic system such as graphite, the latter can be explained by a low resistance channel confined to low-dimensional (quasi-1D or quasi-0D) sites/structures within the sample.
+The $B_c(T)$ diagrams for sample $GS2$ are shown in Fig. \ref{fig_BxTdiagram}.
+They revealed that the $4p$ feature happened at lower temperatures and magnetic fields in relation to the $2p$ transition.
+This result suggests the 4p transition as a consequence of the $2p$ one.
+Indeed, both $2p$ and $4p$ measurements revealed two transitions occurring in close proximity, which can be linked to the existence of two phases in the SC electrodes, with similar $T_c$'s (see the suppl. material).
+The persistence these features in $4p$ measurements indicate that the suppression of the $4p$ transition by magnetic fields is closely related to the suppression of superconductivity at the current electrodes \cite{Han2014}.
+This is also reinforced by the fact that the $B_c$ vs. $T$ diagram for the $4p$ transition remained unchanged after modifying the magnetic field orientation relative to the sample's c-axis (see the suppl. material).
+Such a result strengthens the hypothesis of superconducting electrodes as the objects inducing the phenomenon at hand.
+It also shows that the magnetic flux through the regions of HOPG responsible for the $4p$ transition does not depend on the magnetic field orientation.
+In a highly anisotropic system such as graphite, the latter can be explained by a low resistance channel confined to low-dimensional (quasi-1D or quasi-0D) sites/structures within the material.